 Also known as lymphocytic-plasmacytic gingivitis-stomatitis-pharyngitis (GSPC), stomatitis is a common disease-causing chronic inflammation and ulceration of the soft tissues in the mouth.

-There is no definitive cause but it is felt to be multi factoral with an immune-mediated component, possibly representing a hypersensitivity to oral bacterial antigens.
+There is no definitive cause, but it is felt to be multifactorial with an immune-mediated component, possibly representing a hypersensitivity to oral bacterial antigens.
 Other possible factors include oral irritants, some viruses, immunodeficiency diseases, metabolic diseases, drug reactions etc.

-Signs of stomatitis depend on the severity of the lesions, naturally, it can cause severe pain in the affected cat.
-Stomatitis most commonly begins in the fauces, which is the area in the back of the mouth where the lower jaw meets the upper jaw.
-This becomes red, swollen and ulcerated.
+Signs of stomatitis depend on the severity of the lesions.
+Naturally, it can cause severe pain in the affected cat.
+Stomatitis most commonly begins in the fauces, which is the area in the back of the mouth where the lower jaw meets the upper jaw, which becomes red, swollen and ulcerated.
 Other symptoms include:

-Cats unresponsive to treatment may require extraction of all teeth behind the canines to provide long-term relief.
-This may sound extreme but your cat will get along just fine without these teeth with the assistance of a softer diet.
+- Cats unresponsive to treatment may require extraction of all teeth behind the canines to provide long-term relief which sounds extreme, but cats get along just fine without these teeth with the assistance of a softer diet.

 1: The Feline Patient – Gary D. Norsworthy, Mitchell A. Crystal, Sharon K. Fooshee and Larry P. Tilley.